-The starting circuit cut-off system prevents starting when the transmission is in gear.

-Periodically check the operation of the starting circuit cut-off system according to the following procedure.
+This system prevents in-gear engine starts.
+Periodically check the system via the following procedure.

-This check is most reliable if performed with a warmed-up engine.
+- This check is most reliable if performed with a warmed-up engine. - See pages 4-1 and 4-1 for switch operation information.

 For your safety - pre-operation checks